yifatdzigan/c3s-magic-frontend/src/static/diagnosticsdata/weather_regimes/description.md

-Part of the ESMValTool recipe MId-Latitude Evaluation System (MiLES) the weather regimes diagnostic is calculated using daily 500hPa geopotential height data (with data interpolated on a common 2.5x2.5 grid) and provides the following diagnostics':'
+Part of the ESMValTool recipe MId-Latitude Evaluation System (MiLES), the weather regimes diagnostic is calculated using daily 500hPa geopotential height data (with data interpolated on a common 2.5x2.5 grid) and provides the following diagnostics':'

 * North Atlantic Weather Regimes':'